 All Contractors signatory to the Project Agreement must contact the Council office to report their project's scope of work, begin date, staffing needs, etc., at least ten days, except in emergencies, before beginning work.
 All Contractors signatory to the Project Agreement with the cost of labor expected to exceed \$100,000 may be required to conduct a pre-job conference (teleconference if less than \$100,000) as determined by the Council office.
 The Contractor will determine the date, time, and location of such conferences and make arrangements for the facilities for such meetings.

-Original signed by 8-28-2000 J. David Beckler (date)
+J. David Beckler (date) Manager, Industrial Relations Tennessee Valley Authority Original signed by

-Manager, Industrial Relations
+Carl B. Murphy (date) Administrator Tennessee Valley Trades and

-Carl B. Murphy (date) Administrator Tennessee Valley Trades and Labor Council
+Labor Council